Aesthetic Realism is a cult

 Get notified when I update this site.

 Completely Fair.
 Being "completely fair" to Eli Siegel or Aesthetic Realism means expressing extreme devotion to them.
 If any members fails to do this, they're quickly criticized as "not being completely fair".
-They use this phrase several times in the secret inquest we posted.
+AR leaders use this phrase several times in their secret inquisition we posted.

 Consultant.
 An AR leader who conducts consultations.

 Consultation.
-AR's special brand of therapy where three consultants meet with one member.
-The purpose is to get the member to affirm or re-affirm their devotion to Eli Siegel and AR, and to discourage the member from pursuing things in their life that keep them from promoting or studying AR (such as relationships with friends or family who aren't in AR). (more on consultations)
+AR's special brand of therapy where three consultants work on brainwashing one member.
+The purpose of consultations is to get the member to affirm or re-affirm their devotion to Eli Siegel and AR, and to discourage the member from pursuing things in their life that keep them from promoting or studying AR (such as relationships with friends or family who aren't in AR). (more on consultations)

 Contempt.
 AR believes that the root of all unhappiness is a person's believing they're better than other people, which they refer to as contempt.
 This concept is so important to them that their slogan is "Contempt causes insanity".
 AR sees homosexuality as caused by contempt.
 (And since "contempt causes insanity", we're supposed to conclude that homosexuals are insane.)
 Naturally, if anyone dares to question anything about AR or its founder, Eli Siegel, that's considered contempt.

 Criticism.
 The AR leaders love to dole out what is supposedly constructive criticism to its members.
-But it's verboten to criticize AR or its founder, Eli Siegel.
+That's because an essential part of brainwashing in any cult is what cult psychologist Robert Lifton calls the "Establishment of Guilt".
+To get members to accept this abuse more readily, AR teaches that "criticism is kindness".
+Of course, it's verboten to criticize AR or its founder, Eli Siegel.
 That would be considered contempt.
 In a nutshell, the AR leaders' negative opinions about you?
-Criticism.
+That's criticism, and criticism is kindness.
 Your criticism of anything else?
-Contempt.
+That's contempt, and that's supposedly the source of all your troubles.
 Telling quote by an AR member: "I am so grateful that my desire for contempt was criticized by Aesthetic Realism." (from AR's double-page ad in the NY Times)

 Grateful / Gratitude.
 AR members are expected to continually express profound "gratitude" for having "met" Aesthetic Realism, and for Eli Siegel himself.
 Failure to express gratitude is considered contempt or not being completely fair.
 Expressing gratitude to Eli Siegel and AR was supposedly the key to AR's gay cure, as shown in this AR consultation.
-Telling quote by an AR member: "I am so grateful that my desire for contempt was criticized by Aesthetic Realism." (from AR's double-page ad in the NY Times)
+Telling quote by an AR member, hitting on three of their terms in one fell swoop: "I am so grateful that my desire for contempt was criticized by Aesthetic Realism." (emphasis added; from AR's double-page ad in the NY Times)

 Met.
 AR people frequently talk about AR as though it's a person, and this is perhaps the best example.
 AR people refer to their first finding out about AR as having met Aesthetic Realism.